HIRO-group/ros_robotic_skin/README.md

 ```
 This will run our simulation without the GUI and perform the tests.

-Guides to add tests are descibed in [our Wiki page](https://github.com/HIRO-group/ros_robotic_skin/wiki/How-to-add-test)
+Guides to add tests are described in [our Wiki page](https://github.com/HIRO-group/ros_robotic_skin/wiki/How-to-add-test)

 ## Parameters